 It is also interesting that Dreyfus as a philosopher was a long-standing critic of artificial intelligence, particularly the philosophical naive and mathematically formulated versions attempted in the last century.
 I suspect the deep learning, neural based, data driven approaches common today would be less susceptible to his humanist objections – the topic for another day perhaps, interesting to me since his philosophical approach used thinking I explored extensively in writing my Sociology Master’s thesis in the late seventies.

 However to my mind there is much more to the currently unique human creative capacity than that of expert skill mastery… for example I identified a paradox of creativity in my previous thinking, which was that in some ways the more familiar you become with a particular field of work, the less creative you become.
 Specialists may take choices early in the mastery of the discipline, and rarely if ever revisit the taken for granted aspects of the practise, forgetting or never realising that some of their basic assumptions are actually choice based.
 As skill and mastery increases, one makes conscious reference to the domain framework less and less ad certain skills become wholly automatic and habitual – no thought required.
 Great skill perhaps, but at the same time the creative envelope has narrowed.
-The best experts in Dreyfus is scheme can and do achieve innovative thinking but it is manifestly not easy.
+The best expert in Dreyfus is scheme can and do achieve innovative thinking but it is manifestly not easy.
 Breaking through and recovering creative naivety toward acquired and mastered subjects can be very difficult.

 One solution is to recruit and teach neophytes, and to observe them carefully as they learn.
 It is a commonplace observation that people new to a field can often offer significant innovations and insights, although they may lack the ability to fully realise them.
 As we cover the elementary ground that specialists left behind years before, we make observations and explore directions which emerge early in the problem space of the discipline, and may have being laying fallow.
 A non-altruistic reason to pass on your skills and to be patient with learners!
 Working out what you do well enough to teach it to others can force a re-evaluation sufficient to jolt insight.